 The Teatime Tattler is delighted to host guests every Wednesday.
 Please fill out the form below with your first choice date, and your second and third choices.
-We currently have spaces available from late-June, and are taking bookings through to the end of 2018.
+We currently have spaces available currently and are taking bookings through to the first quarter of 2019.

 We ask that you write a post with a gossipy tone, and find a plausible (even if technically impossible) link to what is, after all, a Regency scandal sheet.
 See past posts for ways past guests have delightfully achieved this.
 Secondary characters are particularly useful.

 And if one of your characters wishes to seek help for a problem, please contact our dear Aunt Augusta with your questions.
 She posts on Mondays.